owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

 MySQL proxy in front of them to send updates to master, and selects to the slave(s).

-.. comment: MySQL locks tables for schema updates and might even have to copy the whole table.
-That is pretty much a non-starter for migrations unless you are using a scale out deployment where you can apply the schema changes to each slave individually.
-Even then each migration might take several hours.
-   Make sure you have enough disk space.
-You have been warned.

-.. comment: Currently, ownCloud uses the utf8 character set with utf8_bin collation on MySQL installations.
-As a result 4 byte UTF characters like emojis cannot be used.
-This can be fixed by [moving to utf8mb4/utf8mb4_bin](https://github.com/owncloud/core/issues/7030).

 The second best option is PostgreSQL (alter table does not lock table, which makes migration less painful) although we have yet to find a customer who uses a master-slave setup.

-.. comment: PostgreSQL may produce excessive amounts of dead tuples due to owncloud transactions preventing the execution of the autovacum process.

 What about the other DBMS?